lowRISC/opentitan/doc/project/hw_stages.md

 The first verification stage is **Initial Work**.
 This indicates the period of time between the beginning of verification planning and the testbench up and running.
-The testbench is still being created, scoreboards implemented, test plan being written, nightly regressions running, etc.
+The testbench is still being created, scoreboards implemented, testplan being written, nightly regressions running, etc.
-Once the verification environment is available for writing tests, with a test plan written, it has completed the Initial Work stage.
+Once the verification environment is available for writing tests, with a testplan written, it has completed the Initial Work stage.

 The second verification stage is **Under Test**.
-In this stage, the verification environment is available but not tests in the test plan are completed.
+In this stage, the verification environment is available but not tests in the testplan are completed.
-Once all of the items in the test plan are implemented, it exits this stage.
+Once all of the items in the testplan are implemented, it exits this stage.

 The third verification stage is **Testing Complete**.
 In this phase, no changes are expected on the testplan, no changes expected on the testbench, and no new tests are expected except to complete full coverage of the design.